adambajguz/Typin/Readme.md

 Complex command line applications may have more than a single command in order to facilitate different workflows.
 In even more complex applications there may be multiple levels of commands, forming a hierarchy.

-Whichever case it is, CliFx takes care of everything for you.
+Whichever case it is, Typin takes care of everything for you.
 All you need to do is specify appropriate command names in the attributes:

 ```c#
 // Default command, i.e. command without a name